MiladHooshyar/DrainageNetworkExtraction/README.md

 ## A. Installation

-The code itself does not require installation; however, there are some packages that are required to be installed before running the code.
+The required python libraries are:

-1. “arcpy” library: this library is imbedded in ArcGIS package.
-If you install ArcGIS in your computer, the “arcpy” library and Python 2.7 will be installed automatically.
+1. ï¿½arcpyï¿½ library: this library is included with ArcGIS package. computer, the ï¿½arcpyï¿½ library.
 It is recommended to use 64-bit python which is available on new versions of ArcGIS.
 64-bit background geoprocessing is also available for older versions at http://resources.arcgis.com/en/help/main/10.1/index.html#/Background_Geoprocessing_64_bit/002100000040000000/.

-2. “numpy”, “scipy” and “matplotlib” libraries: 64-bit version of these libraries can be found at (http://www.lfd.uci.edu/~gohlke/pythonlibs/).
-Make sure you download the libraries for Python 2.7.
-The whl files can be installed using pip as illustrated in this video (https://www.youtube.com/watch?v=zPMr0lEMqpo).
+2. ï¿½numpyï¿½, ï¿½scipyï¿½ and ï¿½matplotlibï¿½ libraries.

-3. “TauDEM” toolbox: “TauDEM” can be downloaded from (http://hydrology.usu.edu/taudem/taudem5/downloads.html).
+3. ï¿½TauDEMï¿½ toolbox: ï¿½TauDEMï¿½ can be downloaded from (http://hydrology.usu.edu/taudem/taudem5/downloads.html).
 By default, the installation path is (C:\Program Files\TauDEM).
 Before running the code, this path should be given as an input.

 ## B. Code structure

-1. “Run.py” is the file for setting the parameters and running the code.
+1. ï¿½main.pyï¿½ is the file for setting the parameters and running the code.

-2. “Valley_Channel_Extraction.py” is the main code which calls the functions from “Channel_Fun.py” and “Valley_Fun.py” to delineate valley and channel networks.
+2. ï¿½Valley_Channel_Extraction.pyï¿½ is the main code which calls the functions from ï¿½Channel_Fun.pyï¿½ and ï¿½Valley_Fun.pyï¿½ to delineate valley and channel networks.

-3. “Valley_Fun.py” contains the functions for valley network delineation.
+3. ï¿½Valley_Fun.pyï¿½ contains the functions for valley network delineation.

-4. “Channel_Fun.py” includes the functions for channel head identification.
+4. ï¿½Channel_Fun.pyï¿½ includes the functions for channel head identification.

 ## C. Inputs

-Before running the code, there are some parameters which should be set in “Run.py” including.
+Before running the code, there are some parameters which should be set in ï¿½Run.pyï¿½ including.

-1. “TauDEM” toolbox folder path which is specified during the installation of “TauDEM” (TauDEM_path).
+1. ï¿½TauDEMï¿½ toolbox folder path which is specified during the installation of ï¿½TauDEMï¿½ (TauDEM_path).

 2. The path to the Output folder (output_folder_path).